panubo/docker-rundeck/README.md

 ## Config

-Mount the yaml config file into the container at `/config/config.yaml` (Could be done via a Docker volume mount or Kubernetes configmap)
+Mount the yaml config file into the container at `/config/config.yaml`.
+This could be done via a Docker volume mount or Kubernetes configmap.

 Example: